Front Page Detectives

 Article continues below advertisement

-In fact, the tough guy visibly cringed as 40 hookers took the stand against him.
+In fact, the tough guy visibly cringed as 40 prostitutes took the stand against him.
 Said a pal, he was being brought down by “a bunch of whores,” and it hurt his ego because there was no one in the nation’s underworld who could challenge his power.

 He’d wiped out the “Mustache Pete” older Mafia bosses and formed the National Crime Syndicate, which was based on moneymaking skills, not ethnic origin.
 His childhood buddy was future Mob superstar Meyer Lansky, and Jewish underworld kingpin Arnold Rothstein gave him his first big break.